singer-io/getting-started/SPEC.md

 # Stitch Streamer Specification
 ### Version 0.1

-A *streamer* is an application that takes *configuration* file and an optional *state* file as input, and produces an ordered stream of *records* and *state* objects as output.
-A *record* is text-encoded data of any kind.
+A *streamer* is an application that takes a *configuration* file and an optional *state* file as input, and produces an ordered stream of *record* and *state* messages as output.
+A *record* is json-encoded data of any kind.
 A *state* object is a value that indicates an offset in the ordered stream.
 A streamer may be implemented in any programming language.

 Streamers are designed to produce a stream of data from sources like databases and web service APIs for use in a data integration or ETL